surgent/cam/README.md

 Provides browser agnostic shortcuts to get &lt;img&gt; and &lt;video&gt; DOM elements from a webcam.
 Also provides a Capture class for rapid successive still captures to data URLs, &lt;img&gt; DOM elements, canvas 2d contexts, or ImageData objects.

-Currently supports Chrome, Opera, and Firefox.
+Currently supports Chrome, Opera 12, and Firefox.

 To get things working in Firefox 18 or 19 go to "about:config", make your promise, search for "media.navigator.enabled", and double click it to set it to true if it is not already.
 Firefox 20+ is configured this way out of the box.